RunestoneInteractive/runestoneinteractive.github.io/source/directives/qnum.rst

 - :doc:`dnd`
 - :doc:`fitb`
 - :doc:`polls`
+- :doc:`activecode`, when in a :doc:`timed` container.

 If **every** assessment in a file exists within a :doc:`tab` container, then the ``qnum`` directive has no effect.
-If even a single assessment is outside a tab group, then assessments are numbers as expected, both those in and out of tab groups.
+If even a single assessment is outside a tab group, then assessments are numbered as expected, both those in and out of tab containers.

 The ``:suffix:`` option does not change the ``:`` character between the number / suffix and whatever follows.